What is ired.team notes?

-This is publicly accessible personal notes at https://ired.team and https://github.com/mantvydasb/RedTeam-Tactics-and-Techniques about my pentesting / red teaming experiments in a controlled environment that involve playing with various tools and techniques used by penetration testers, red teams and advanced adversaries.
+This is publicly accessible personal notes at https://ired.team and https://github.com/mantvydasb/RedTeam-Tactics-and-Techniques about my pentesting / red teaming experiments in a controlled environment that involve playing with various tools and techniques used by penetration testers, red teams and actual adversaries.

 The following sub-pages of this page will explore some of the common offensive security techniques involving gaining code execution, lateral movement, persistence and more.

 Most of these techniques are discovered by other security researchers and I do not claim their ownership.
 I try to reference the sources I use the best I can, but if you think I've missed something, please get in touch and I will fix it immediately.